Dharmimys/linux_git/Linux_commands.md

 16. cat > a.txt ->it allow ou to overwrite the content in ile on the console itself

 17. cat >> a.txt -> this will append new content with existing old content

+18. echo -> echo "hello" - this will display name hello in console

+19. sh -> sh file1.sh or sh file1.txt - it will execute shell scripting in console